LuqKhan/Andon/README.md

 # Andon

-Andon is a QA agent that runs inside Claude Code.
-After you (or a coding agent) make a change, Andon checks the **running app** against what the ticket asked for and reports what works, what's broken, what was never built, and what it couldn't test.
+Andon is a Claude Code plugin.
+It adds a `/qa` command that checks your **running app** against what you asked to be built, and reports what works, what's broken, what was never built, and what it couldn't test.

-The name comes from the andon cord on a factory line — anyone can pull it to stop the line when they spot a defect.

 ## How it works